anandu06dev/ng4StarterKit/README.md

 - Separating concerns of each data model
 - Reactive state handling results in "no eventual consistency" (active model push)
 - Always returns use case specific models
-- Helps to compose different API endoints
+- Simplifies the composition of different API endoints
 - Providing immutable view models complies with the .onPush strategy
-- Sorting and Filtering data is separated from template pipes
+- Sorting and Filtering data is extracted from Angular pipes
-- Storing UI state on server side through HTTP requests possible
+- Storing UI state on the server side through HTTP requests possible
-- No code chaos!
-- Better unit testing
+- No code chaos and better unit testing

 **» Projection patterns**<br/>